 While much of the country is experiencing working at home for the first time, work at home mums are trying to work out how the hell they are going to manage with the kids off school.
+It’s like an extended six week holiday with none of the holiday childcare options.
 While for some people, coronavirus might mean work dries up, for others it might mean an increase.
 I’m in the position where my main income comes from events so that will now stop indefinitely however some of my other income is from tutoring distance learning courses and it seems likely that will increase.
 Here’s how I plan to manage working from home while home schooling the kids.

 Create a Schedule

 I’m a person who needs routine.
 As soon as I knew there was a possibility that I would have to have the kids home for an extended period of time, I started planning.
 I’d like to point out here that routine isn’t for everyone and if winging it for the duration suits you, you shouldn’t feel under pressure that have a schedule.

 Realistically, kids will be able to cover material much quicker one to one at home with you than they do in a class of 30 so they certainly don’t need 6 hours of homeschooling, five days a week.

 My schedule covers 9am – 2pm, 4 days a week and is a mix of proper learning and fun but slightly educational stuff.
 After 2pm, there is an hour of screen free play and then they can glue themselves to their devices for a few hours.
 This will allow me to get my work done in relative peace.

 Wednesday is different.
 Wednesday is special.
 On Wednesdays, I plan to give the kids unlimited access to screens form 10am until 2pm.
 This may sound like lazy parenting but I’ve decided that this is what I need to both manage my mental health and get my work done.